COVID-19 Updates: State of public health emergency declared.

 Students must have applied for their program of study before applying to Advancing Futures.
 Students do not need to have been accepted into their program of study to apply for Advancing Futures.
 Proof of application to or enrolment in the intended program of study must be submitted when applying to Advancing Futures.
 For more information, see approved institutions.

 Complete the Advancing Futures application form.

-It takes 6 to 8 weeks for applications to be processed.
+It takes 8 to 10 weeks after the application deadline for applications to be fully processed.

 Advancing Futures uses email as its main contact method.
 It is important that students check their email for updates regularly.
 At times, Advancing Futures may contact a student by phone or mail.

 Students are responsible for providing Advancing Futures with their current contact information, including:

 - phone number, and

 If contact information changes, students must email their updated information to [email protected].